bringauto/external-server/README.md

 - `mqtt_address` - IP address of the MQTT broker.
 - `mqtt_port` - port of the MQTT broker.
 - `mqtt_timeout` (in seconds) - timeout for getting a message from MQTT Client.
-- `timeout` (in seconds) - Maximum time amount between Status and Command messages.
+- `timeout` (in seconds) - Maximum time amount between Status or Command messages and receiving corresponding responses.
 - `send_invalid_command` - sends command to Module gateway even if External Server detects invalid command returned from external_server_api; affects only normal communication.
 - `sleep_duration_after_connection_refused` - if the connection to Module Gateway was refused, the External Server will sleep for a defined duration before the next connection attempt proceeds.